Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs.md

 - Worker or storage nodes are being added.
 - Worker, storage, or master nodes are being moved to a different cabinet.

-**IMPORTANT:** Always maintain at least 2 of the 3 first worker, storage and master nodes when adding, removing, replacing or moving NCNs.
+**IMPORTANT:** Always maintain at least two of the first three worker, storage and master nodes when adding, removing, replacing or moving NCNs.

 The following workflows are available: